Batman: Curse of the White Knight: Plot

 Edmond Wayne, the last of the Waynes, is arrested after breaking into his family's home in London, but freed by Bakkar, a warrior-priest of the Order of St. Dumas.
 The two travel to Gotham Village in North America to remove a corrupt British general, Lafayette "Laffy" Arkham, who stole land from the locals of Gotham Valley and supposedly a vampire who feeds on children.
 In 1685, the two travel to Arkham's manor, and Edmond kills Laffy, stabbing him and pushing him down a well.

 Three centuries later, one year after the defeat of Neo-Joker, Arkham Asylum is being closed for renovations, and the warden helps the Joker, now in control of his and Jack Napier's body, who removes a secret item from his old cell and stabs the warden before escaping and meeting with an accountant named Ruth Redford.
 At Wayne Manor, Bruce opens a letter from Alfred and follows its instructions to find Edmond Wayne's journal, before leaving to investigate Joker's escape.
 At Arkham, Batman interrogates the injured warden and searches Joker's old cell, discovering a secret passage and old well with a body and an erased message on the walls.
 Bruce reveals to Dick Grayson that he is planning to reveal his secret identity to the world after what happened the previous year.
-At Gotham Terrorism Oppression's (GTO) headquarters, Batman and Batgirl analyze the remains, confirming they belonged to Lafayette Arkham.
+At Gotham Terrorism Oppression's (GTO) headquarters, Batman and Batgirl analyze the remains and learn that they belonged to Lafayette Arkham.
 Meanwhile, aging military veteran Jean-Paul Valley learns he has a terminal cancer diagnosis, with a year at most if he starts chemotherapy.
 While cleaning up at a church he attends, Valley is visited by the Joker, who gives him a sword, the name of Azrael, and a mission: to destroy Bruce Wayne and take back Gotham which is rightfully Valley's.